aws-samples/aws-fault-injection-simulator-workshop/workshop/content/_index.en.md

 +++
-title = "Getting started"
-chapter = true
-weight = 1
+title = "Chaos Engineering on AWS" chapter = true weight = 1
 +++

-One day this will be the AWS FIS workshop
+Please use the orange arrows or the side menu to navigate the workshop.

+{{< img "fis-white.png" >}}